 Least Desirable Area

 The least desirable areas in Morningside are on the main roads and next to the train line due to the noise.
-The map below shows the areas effected by road and train noise.
+The map below shows the areas affected by road and train noise.

 You should also be aware that Morningside does have regular flights passing overhead.
 The suburb itself is just outside of the airport noise overlay.
 You can read more in depth information on the impacts of flight path noise on property in our blog here.

-Due to the proximity to the Brisbane River there are also many areas that are at risk of flooding.
-Always check the flood risk for a property before purchasing as this can effect your ability to gain insurance cover.
-Flooding can be rare events but as we’ve seen in recent years it can be very damaging.
+Due to the proximity to the Brisbane River, there are also many areas that are at risk of flooding.
+Always check the flood risk for a property before purchasing as this can affect your ability to gain insurance cover.
+Flooding can be rare event but as we’ve seen in recent years it can be very damaging.